Dealing with dog cancer is, let’s face it, totally overwhelming.

 - Vinegar plus castile soap is also sort of a useless combo.
 When you combine the acid (vinegar) and base (soap) you get … soap.
 But not the nice, luxuriously silky soap you started with.
 Instead you get a kind of oily, curdled cottage cheese-like soap.
 Gross, and no longer useful for cleaning.

-- Vinegar and hydrogen peroxide is a different story — this combo is NOT useless, it’s dangerous.
+- Vinegar and hydrogen peroxide is dangerous.
 Combining these two powerful disinfectants creates a type of acid that is pretty irritating to the skin and eyes, and personally gives me an asthma attack within a minute or two.
 No good in combination.
 But used back to back (see grout) they can really whiten up the place!

 - Clean your tools.
 When you finish a bottle of homemade cleaner, don’t just refill it — sanitize it first.
 Bacteria introduced into homemade cleaning supplies is not guaranteed to die a good death.